- Core principles

 - The person specification should state both the essential and desirable criteria in terms of skills, aptitudes, knowledge and experience for the job, all of which should be directly related to the job and applied equally to all applicants.
 Care should be taken when writing the person specification to ensure that criteria used do not indirectly discriminate against certain groups of applicants.
 For further information on this please see Guidance on Recruitment.

 - As a minimum all positions will normally be advertised within the University.
 This will help maximise equality of opportunity and provide staff with opportunities for career development, thus maintaining the skills and expertise of existing staff.
-In exceptional circumstances the HR Manager for the department may waive the need to advertise.
+In exceptional circumstances, in consultation with HR, a department may waive the need to advertise.
 This is likely to include the following circumstances:

 - positions requiring specialised expertise where the Recruiting Manager in the department can demonstrate that a comprehensive search has been conducted and the nominated individual is the most suitable person for the position;